Cheap Internet for Seniors

 » You Might Like: AT&T Cell Phone Plans for Seniors 2024

-AT&T also knocks it out of the park in customer satisfaction.
-If you live in the South, West, or North Central regions of the United States, you’re in luck; AT&T is rated No. 1 in customer satisfaction for residential internet service by J.D.
+AT&T also knocks customer satisfaction out of the park.
+If you live in the southern, western, or north central United States, you’re in luck — AT&T is rated No. 1 in customer satisfaction for residential internet service in those regions by J.D.
 Power.1

 We can attest to this quality customer service.
 All the representatives we spoke with were kind and patient, and they helped us resolve any issues.
 One of our tech team members has been an AT&T customer for years, and they commend the company’s reliable support.
 In one instance, we needed to switch the account holder’s name on our plan.
 It was a lengthy process, and the representative we worked with was friendly and made just the right amount of small talk during the hour-long process.
 It made the switch much less painful!

-That said, we occasionally had to wait longer to contact an AT&T agent than we did with Cox or Xfinity; on one occasion, we were on the phone for nearly 30 minutes just to get our questions answered.
-However, this wasn’t the norm.
-We typically are connected with an agent in under five minutes.
+That said, we occasionally had to wait longer to contact an AT&T agent than we did with Cox or Xfinity.
+On one occasion, we were on the phone for nearly 30 minutes just to get our questions answered.
+That wasn’t the norm though.
+We typically were connected with an agent in under five minutes.

 We’re also big fans of AT&T’s Smart Home Manager mobile app.
 You can run a speed test, test your signal strength, troubleshoot connection issues, view the devices using your network, and more.
 It makes it easy to manage all things internet in one place!